 Fines and payments

-You can pay your fines and some lost book charges from your Canterbury Card account.
+You can pay your fines and some lost book charges for UC Library books from your Canterbury Card account.
 We never take the money off until you ask us to.

 - Make sure money is loaded onto your Canterbury Card, either at a reload station by EFTPOS, or online by credit card (via MyUC).

 - Pay the fine or lost book charges using your Canterbury Card, either in person at any library information desk or pay online*.

 - You will receive an email confirmation when a payment has been made.